Elizabeth Cosgriff-Hernandez

-Elizabeth Cosgriff-Hernandez is an American biomedical engineer who is a professor at the University of Texas at Austin.
+Elizabeth Cosgriff-Hernandez is an American biomedical engineer who is a professor and the Judson S. Swearingen Regents Chair in Engineering #2 at the University of Texas at Austin.
 Her work involves the development of polymeric biomaterials for medical devices and tissue regeneration.
 She is a co-founder of Rhythio Medical, on the scientific advisory board of ECM Biosurgery, and a consultant to several companies on biostability evaluation of medical devices.
 Dr. Cosgriff-Hernandez is an associate editor of the Journal of Materials Chemistry B and Fellow of the International Union of Societies for Biomaterials Science and Engineering, Biomedical Engineering Society, Tissue Engineering and Regenerative Medicine International Society, American Chemical Society Division of Polymeric Materials: Science and Engineering, Royal Society of Chemistry, and the American Institute for Medical and Biological Engineering.
+In 2025, she was named a Senior Member of the National Academy of Inventors.

 Early life and education

 Cosgriff-Hernandez was an undergraduate student at Case Western Reserve University, majoring in biomedical engineering.
 She focused on macromolecular science and engineering for her graduate studies, where she worked under the supervision of Drs.
 Anne Hiltner and Jim Anderson.
-Cosgriff-Hernandez was appointed as a UT-TORCH postdoctoral fellow at Rice University, where she focused on orthopaedic tissue engineering under the direction of Dr. Tony Mikos.
+Cosgriff-Hernandez was appointed as a UT-TORCH postdoctoral fellow at Rice University, where she focused on orthopedic tissue engineering under the direction of Dr. Tony Mikos.